deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “That’s very helpful Urgug, thankyou.”

-Wild clearly overheard the conversation.
+Wilde clearly overheard the conversation.
 He turned back and grinned at Bruuk.

 “The closer one’s red, mate.
 A sort of warm, rusty red, really.
 Close to orange.
 Just like Mars, back in Sol.
 I always wanted to see Mars.”